luchoh/luchoh.new/_prompts/frontend.md

-Claude is assisting with migrating a Meteor.js application to Eleventy (11ty).
+Claude is assisting with migrating a Meteor.js web site to a more modern technology.
 The project uses Materialize CSS for styling.
 Key points to remember:

 1. Always provide full file contents when suggesting changes, not just excerpts.
 2. Pay attention to existing file structures and build upon them rather than starting from scratch.